Harini-Elikanti/Real-time-Intrusion-Alert-System/README.md

 # Real-time-Intrusion-Alert-System
- A custom-made ultrasonic security system to detect intrusion
+ A custom-made ultrasonic security system to detect intrusion.